aedanpope/tc_client/README.md

 ### 1. Python Client for BWAPI

-Why?
-So that we can use the very nice TensorFlow python api in a native Unix environment for building StarCraft AIs.
+Goal: use the TensorFlow python api in a native Unix environment for building StarCraft AIs.

 We've written a python client for the TorchCraft C++ server:
 - Network IO is generally in [tc_client.py](tc_client.py).
 - The TorchCraft server returns the game-state as a Lua object string, which we transform into a python object string and ```eval()``` [here](https://github.com/aedanpope/tc_client/blob/427aafc9aa5dce7561325e74c64f4e8a13905e5e/tc_client.py#L254).
 - [state.py](state.py) is responsible for parsing the responses from the server and turning them into typed obejects.
+- [exercise.py](exercise.py) shows a ```main()``` function which instantiates a client and sends it commands from an agent.

 ### 2. StarCraft TensorFlow agent examples

-The existing best-class environment for StarCraft research is TorchCraft (used in [[1](https://arxiv.org/abs/1609.02993), [2](https://arxiv.org/abs/1702.08887)]).
+The existing best-class environment for StarCraft research is TorchCraft (used in recent research [[1](https://arxiv.org/abs/1609.02993), [2](https://arxiv.org/abs/1702.08887)]).

 TensorFlow support for BWAPI makes writing machine learning agents accessible to everyone who knows TensorFlow, and is a solid long-term investment as TensorFlow grows in popularity and functionality.
 For example, TensorFlow's [github](https://github.com/tensorflow/tensorflow) has ~10x more commits than [Torch's](https://github.com/torch/torch7).

-For example, [Juliani's Q-Learing Part 0 blog post](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0#.icolg93n8) cointains sample TensorFlow code for a simple Q-network, which we've implemented to control a starcraft agent in [bot_q_learner_simple_a.py](bot_q_learner_simple_a.py) (the relevant TensorFlow code is [here](https://github.com/aedanpope/tc_client/blob/728ac6b889b1aa702ecea65a7a49bdb99d2625cd/bot_q_learner_simple_a.py#L127)).
+For example, [Juliani's Q-Learing Part 0 blog post](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0#.icolg93n8) cointains sample TensorFlow code for a simple Q-network, which we've implemented to control a starcraft agent in [bot_q_learner_simple_a.py](bot_q_learner_simple_a.py) (the TensorFlow code specifically is [here](https://github.com/aedanpope/tc_client/blob/728ac6b889b1aa702ecea65a7a49bdb99d2625cd/bot_q_learner_simple_a.py#L127)).

 ### 3. A DQN for solving a difficult binary-success problem in StarCraft (that is, a DQN for a kiting micro-battle).